Skip to contents

 identifier

-This is the ID of the exercise, useful for later data analysis of results.
+This is the ID of the task, useful for later data analysis of results.
 The default is the file name.
 If you are doing extensive data analysis later on, it makes sense to specify a meaningful identifier.
 In all other cases, the file name should be fine.

 title

-Title of the exercise.
+Title of the task.
 Can be displayed to students depending on the learning management system settings.
 Default is the file name.

 shuffle